 As Gatwick is the furthest away from where I live (and always has been), I usually try to avoid it best I can.
 But this doesn’t mean you should.
-If your accommodation is anywhere near Victoria, Kings Road, Chelsea or Battersea, Gatwick might be the airport for you.
+If your accommodation is anywhere near Victoria, Kings Road, Chelsea or Battersea, for you Gatwick might be the best airport for London.

 As with Heathrow, Gatwick has plenty of shopping and restaurants, so you can certainly spend some time here if you fancy (or have to).

 Gatwick serves a mix of airlines, including low cost airlines like Easyjet.

 Which airport is best for London: London City (LCY)

-London City does exactly what it says on the tin.
+London City Airport does exactly what it says on the tin.
 It serves the City.

 It is probably the smallest airport out of all of them and it sits in a very confined space right next to the Thames.
 So you are certainly in for some amazing City views when taking off or landing.

 Like Heathrow, City Airport is directly connected via the Tube network, just a quick 20 minute DLR ride from Bank or Stratford.
 So if your journey starts in the City of London, for you City Airport would be the best airport for London (fly on a Thursday evening and you will see what I mean, as the airport is swamped with City workers in three piece suits commuting between London and Frankfurt).

 As it is such a small airport, City Airport has less of a choice in terms of restaurants and shopping and it also totally lacks any airline lounges (which is something that always puzzles me, as this is an airport so frequently used by business travellers).
 But then again, it is quick to get through, so maybe you don’t need to sit around for hours.